wso2-attic/ballerina-integrator/README.md

 This guide contains unit test cases for each resource available in 'OrderMgtService'.

-To run the unit tests, go to the sample root directory and run the following command
+To run the unit tests, go to the sample root directory and run the following command.
    ```bash
    $ballerina test guide/restful_service/
    ```